Robotics (with a Year in Industry) BEng (Hons)

 Year Four

 Your fourth year helps you develop a deeper understanding of the theoretical aspects of Robotics and be able to critically select appropriate tools and techniques to solve problems.
-Topics will depend on latest developments, but will include areas such as:
+Topics will depend on latest developments, but will include the following:

 Entry requirements